26 Amazing Hidden Gems in Rome You Won’t Find in a Guidebook

 10. Giardino degli Aranci (The Orange Garden AKA Parco Savello)

 This romantic garden located a short distance from Circo Massimo is full of orange trees.
 From the garden, visitors can see the whole of Rome.
 From the terrace, one can see the Tiber River and the famous St. Peter’s Dome.
-Visit around sunset when the warm light gives an entirely new meaning to ‘orange garden’.

 Address: Piazza Pietro D’Illiria, 00153 Roma RM